jrclem/LightUpVase/README.md

 ----------
-If you would like to donate to my Grad School Fund, you can do so via Paypal at <https://www.paypal.me/jrclem>.
+If you would like to donate to my Grad School Fund, you can do so via [GoFundMe](http://bit.ly/2dqhotO) or [Paypal](http://bit.ly/2d2jKQU).

 Thank you very much for your support!